wpilibsuite/frc-docs/source/docs/software/wpilib-tools/wpical/index.rst

 .. image:: images/Calibrate.png
     :alt: Calibrate

 There are two options for calibrating your camera, :guilabel:`OpenCV` and :guilabel:`MRcal`.
 It is generally recommended to calibrate with :guilabel:`MRcal`, as it has slightly better accuracy and is more robust against bad calibration data.
-WPIcal uses a ChArUco board for camera calibration.
+WPIcal uses a 5x5 dictionary ChArUco board for camera calibration.
 You can generate a ChArUco board here: `calib.io <https://calib.io/pages/camera-calibration-pattern-generator>`_

 .. warning:: If generating a ChArUco board with calib.io, make sure the height of the board is an odd number of squares.
 There is a `bug in OpenCV <https://github.com/opencv/opencv_contrib/issues/3291>`_ which effects boards with an even number of rows.